-External reference: WCAG 2.0/Section 508 Prior VVSG source: VVSG 1.1 - 3.3.2.c.i
+Voters can be notified of the change to the display or audio output in a variety of ways including beep, voice, or visual notification.
+An unobtrusive notification that the system has changed the visual display format is helpful to voters who cannot see the screen to confirm the change visually.

+This requirement is based on WCAG 2.0 [W3C10] and Section 508 [USAB18].

-Related requirements: 7.2-A – Display and interaction options 7.3-K – Warnings, alerts, instructions
+Related requirements: 7.2-A – Display and interaction options 7.3-K – Warnings, alerts, and instructions

-6.1.D – Audio privacy
+6.1-D – Audio privacy

 Audio during the voting session must be audible only to the voter.